 • Add a name, access level, and enforcement level: ZENworks security policies require a name to be assigned to the device.
 You can add a name, or let ZENworks Control Center provide a name during the import.
-For the USB Connectivity and Data Encryption policies, the default format provided by the ZENworks Control Center import is USBDevice-dd-mm-yyyy hh-mm-ss-x, where x is a sequentially incremented number for each device imported during a single second.
-For the Storage Device Control policy, the default format provided by the ZENworks Control Center import is Storage_Device-dd-mm-yyyy hh-mm-ss-x
+For the USB Connectivity Policy, the default format provided by the ZENworks Control Center import is USBDevice-dd-mm-yyyy hh-mm-ss-x, where x is a sequentially incremented number for each device imported during a single second.
+For the Storage Device Control policy, the default format provided by the ZENworks Control Center import is Storage\Device-dd-mm-yyyy hh-mm-ss-x

 The USB Devices default access level upon import for USB Connectivity and Storage Device Control policies is Default Access.
 You can change the levels as needed.
-The Data Encryption policy does not use an enforcement level, so access level is ignored.
 Access mapping upon import, from a Device Scanner file to a USB Connectivity policy or a Storage Device Control policy, is defined below: